machdyne/zeitlos/docs/scheme_api.md

 # The Zeitlos Scheme API

 `repl` (`sw/apps/repl`) embeds [Machdyne Scheme](https://github.com/machdyne/ms)
 (`docs/scheme.md`).
-Since there is no C compiler on the system, **this is how most Zeitlos software will actually get written** -- this document is both the reference for what's callable from Scheme today, and the design record for how new capabilities get added without regularly touching the `ms` submodule.
+This document is both the reference for what's callable from Scheme today, and the design record for how new capabilities get added without regularly touching the `ms` submodule.